How Much Do Cats Sleep? Vet Reviewed Facts & FAQs

 As Cats Get Older, Will They Need More Sleep?

 The truth is yes, most probably.
 Like humans, cats may naturally slow down as they become seniors.
 A kitten will be akin to a baby and sleep almost all day to encourage growth and development.
 When they reach a few months old, they may not require as much sleep, as they will be so busy playing games and having fun!
-Adult cats tend to be more regular in their sleep routines and probably average at about 13 hours per day, as the research suggests.
-It is completely normal for your more mature fluffy friend to need more time napping.
+Adult cats tend to be more regular in their sleep routines and probably average about 13 hours per day, as the research suggests.
+It’s completely normal for your more mature fluffy friend to need more time napping.
 If you notice any considerable changes in sleep patterns or general behavior, contact your vet.

 Do Cats Dream?